popphp/docs/getting_started/services.rst

     $foo = $services['foo'];
     $bar = $services->get('bar');

-If you'd like to determine if a service is available, but not loaded yet:
+You can use the ``isAvailable`` method if you'd like to determine if a service is available, but not loaded yet:

 .. code-block:: php